 The Freiburg restaurant scene has quite a bit to offer, and there is much to discover.
 Here are just a few pointers to get you started.
-As mentioned above, the Brennessel is particularly popular with students for its generous portions at moderate prices (for example, 3.80 € for a huge bowl of spaghetti).
+As mentioned above, the Brennessel is particularly popular with students for its generous portions at moderate prices (for example, €5.20 for a huge bowl of spaghetti).
 The Stühlinger district in general has many restaurants and pubs.
 Near the university you might check out Euphrat (on Niemensstraße, just around the corner from Schwarzer Kater), a Middle Eastern halal fast food restaurant.
 They make excellent vegetarian and non-vegetarian wraps (Yufka) that are very filling and reasonably priced.
 Expect to wait in line if you go around lunchtime.
 Also, near the university is the popular student restaurant/bar/café Schlappen.
 They offer lunch specials during the week that are good, filling, and cheap.
 Café Légère and Art-Café are also both located near the university and regularly have special offers.
 Uni Café and Schwarzer Kater are also popular with students because of their location and offer a few warm snacks.
-Schwarzer Kater has a particularly gut und günstig brunch menu.
+Schwarzer Kater has a particularly qut und qünstiq brunch menu.
 If you are looking for something a little more upscale, you might check out Omas Küche in the Wiehre neighborhood.
 Their menu changes according to season but they serve primarily Badische cuisine.
 For the best sushi outside of Japan try Basho An, but keep in mind that the prices are very high (around €20.00 for a small plate).
 It is located near the Colombi Hotel.
 For a less expensive sushi alternative try the Sushi-Bar located in the Dietler-Passage next door to the AYF program center.
-They offer miso soup, four pieces of sushi, and green tea for €9.50.
+They offer miso soup, five sushi plates, and green tea for €14.
 Harem at Gerberau 7 offers hearty sit-down Turkish food when you're ready to upgrade from Döner.
 Divan Ocakbaşı (Bertoldstraße 54), Harem, and Kaschmir (Elsässer Str.
 71) are all halal.
 Markthalle, known to locals and newcomers in the know as the "Fressgässle," is a food court with international as well as regional food stands, just off of Kaiser-Joseph-Straße right by Martinstor and right next to AYF; we tend to think of it as our very own cafeteria, the Kantine.
 Martin's Bräu is right below it and serves Badisch food.
+Additionally, there is an app called "Too Good To Go".
+Freiburg is one of many participating locations in the app.
+The app combats food waste while allowing people to buy restaurant food at a cheap price.